I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiop/ns-iscsiop--msiscsi-adapterevent.md

 ### -field <b>UniqueAdapterId</b>

 <dd>
 <p>A 64-bit integer that uniquely identifies an HBA initiator and a loaded instance of a storage miniport driver that manages the HBA.
 The initiator should use the address of the adapter extension or another address that the device driver owns to construct this identifier (ID).
-The initiator reports this value in the <b>UniqueAdapterId</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff563012">MSiSCSI_HBAInformation</a> structure.</p>
+The initiator reports this value in the <b>UniqueAdapterId</b> member of the <a href="..\iscsimgt\ns-iscsimgt--msiscsi-hbainformation.md">MSiSCSI_HBAInformation</a> structure.</p>
 </dd>

 ### -field <b>EventCode</b>

 <dd>
-<p>An <a href="https://msdn.microsoft.com/library/windows/hardware/ff561485">ISCSI_ADAPTER_EVENT_CODE</a> enumeration value that indicates the type of adapter event that occurred.</p>
+<p>An <a href="storage.iscsi_adapter_event_code">ISCSI_ADAPTER_EVENT_CODE</a> enumeration value that indicates the type of adapter event that occurred.</p>
 </dd>
 </dl>

 ## -remarks
-<p>The WMI tool suite automatically generates a declaration of the MSiSCSI_AdapterEvent structure when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562971">MSiSCSI_AdapterEvent WMI Class</a> in <i>Operations.mof</i>.
+<p>The WMI tool suite automatically generates a declaration of the MSiSCSI_AdapterEvent structure when it compiles the <a href="storage.msiscsi_adapterevent_wmi_class">MSiSCSI_AdapterEvent WMI Class</a> in <i>Operations.mof</i>.
 You must implement this method if the adapter supports discovery.</p>

 ## -requirements
 <table>